Other recent blogs

 IoT Network Protocols are used to connect devices over the network.
 These are the set of communication protocols typically used over the Internet.
 Using IoT network protocols, end-to-end data communication within the scope of the network is allowed.
 Following are the various IoT Network protocols:

-- HTTP (HyperText Transfer Protocol): HyperText Transfer Protocol is the best example of IoT network protocol.
+- HTTP (HyperText Transfer Protocol): HyperText Transfer Protocol is the best example of an IoT network protocol.
 This protocol has formed the foundation of data communication over the web.
-It is the most common protocol that is used for IoT devices when there is a lot of data to be published.
-However, the HTTP protocol is not preferred because of its cost, battery-life, energy saving, and more constraints.
-Additive manufacturing/3D printing is one of the use cases of the HTTP protocol.
-It enables computers to connect 3D printers in the network and print three-dimensional objects and pre-determined process prototypes.
+It is the most common protocol used for IoT devices when a lot of data needs to be published.
+However, the HTTP protocol is not preferred because of its cost, battery life, energy savings, and other constraints.
+Additive manufacturing/3D printing is one use case of the HTTP protocol.
+It enables computers to connect 3D printers in the network and print three-dimensional objects and predetermined process prototypes.

-- LoRaWan (Long Range Wide Area Network): It is a long-range low power protocol that provides signal detection below the noise level.
-LoRaWan connects battery operated things wirelessly to the Internet in either private or global networks.
-This communication protocol is mainly used by smart cities, where there are millions of devices that function with less power and memory.
-Smart street lighting is the practical use case of LoRaWan IoT protocol.
-The street lights can be connected to a LoRa gateway using this protocol.
-The gateway, in turn, connects to the cloud application that controls the intensity of light bulbs automatically based on the ambient lighting, which helps in reducing the power consumption during day-times.
+- LoRaWan (Long Range Wide Area Network): It is a long-range, low-power protocol that provides signal detection below the noise level.
+LoRaWan connects battery-operated things wirelessly to the Internet in either private or global networks.
+This communication protocol is mainly used by smart cities, where millions of devices function with less power and memory.
+Smart street lighting is the practical use case of the LoRaWan IoT protocol.
+Using this protocol, streetlights can be connected to a LoRa gateway.
+The gateway, in turn, connects to a cloud application that automatically controls light bulbs' intensity based on ambient lighting, which helps reduce power consumption during the day.

-- Bluetooth: Bluetooth is one of the most widely used protocols for short-range communication.
-It is a standard IoT protocol for wireless data transmission.
-This communication protocol is secure and perfect for short-range, low-power, low-cost, and wireless transmission between electronic devices.
-BLE (Bluetooth Low Energy) is a low-energy version of Bluetooth protocol that reduces the power consumption and plays an important role in connecting IoT devices.
+- Bluetooth: Bluetooth is one of the most widely used protocols for short-range communication and a standard IoT protocol for wireless data transmission.
+This communication protocol is secure and perfect for short-range, low-power, low-cost transmission between electronic devices.
+BLE (Bluetooth Low Energy) is a low-energy version of Bluetooth protocol that reduces power consumption and plays an important role in connecting IoT devices.
 Bluetooth protocol is mostly used in smart wearables, smartphones, and other mobile devices, where small fragments of data can be exchanged without high power and memory.
-Offering ease of usage, Bluetooth tops the list of IoT device Connectivity Protocols.
+Offering ease of usage, Bluetooth tops the list of IoT device connectivity protocols.

-- ZigBee: ZigBee is an IoT protocol that allows smart objects to work together.
+- ZigBee: ZigBee is one of the prominent mesh IoT protocol that allows smart IoT objects to work together.
 It is commonly used in home automation.
-More famous for industrial settings, ZigBee is used with apps that support low-rate data transfer between short distances.
-Street lighting and electric meters in urban areas, which provides low power consumption, use the ZigBee communication protocol.
+More famous for industrial settings, ZigBee is used with multiple IoT applications that support low-rate data transfer between short distances.
+Street lighting and electric meters in urban areas, which provide low power consumption, use the ZigBee communication protocol.
 It is also used with security systems and in smart homes.

 2. IoT Data Protocols